 The Academy of the Arts offers a track in the Vocal Arts.
 This a track for students who are keenly focusing on singing and want to make it a part of their lives after leaving high school and even college.
 For more on that, please click on the Academy of the Arts link.

 The Instrumental Arts Program is comprised of our Band and Orchestra Programs.
-Beginning in the fourth grade and continuing all the way through graduation, students are given the wonderful opportunity to be a part of an award-winning program.
-Medals, trophies, and nominations are great accomplishments, but in the tradition of the Reformation and along with great composers like Bach and Handel, we believe that God alone is worthy of the glory...and we're more than happy to point people to him through any one or all of our ensembles!
+Beginning in the fourth grade and continuing all the way through graduation, students are given the wonderful opportunity to be part of an award-winning program.
+Medals, trophies, and nominations are great accomplishments, but in the tradition of the Reformation and along with great composers like Bach and Handel, we believe that God alone is worthy of the glory ... and we strive to point people to Him through all of our ensembles!

 The Theatre Arts program desires to see students develop confidence, poise, and presence through both scripted and improvised activities and rehearsals.
 Beginning in 5th grade our students are exposed to "being on stage" in some form or fashion.
 The Theatre program begins by teaching basic speech and movement skills in and progressing into more complicated and difficult stagecraft as the students enter Upper School.